-HOW SUPPLIED/STORAGE AND HANDLING
+16 HOW SUPPLIED/STORAGE AND HANDLING

-LUMIZYME 50 mg vials are supplied as a sterile, nonpyrogenic, white to off-white lyophilized cake or powder in single-dose vials.
+LUMIZYME 50 mg vials are supplied as a sterile, nonpyrogenic, white to off-white lyophilized cake or powder in single-use vials.

-NDC 58468-0160-2 (Carton of ten single-dose vials) NDC 58468-0160-2 (Carton of ten single-dose vials)
+NDC 58468-0160-1 (Carton of one single-use vial)

+NDC 58468-0160-2 (Carton of ten single-use vials)

-Store LUMIZYME under refrigeration between 2°C and 8°C (36°F and 46°F).
+Store LUMIZYME under refrigeration between 2°C to 8°C (36°F to 46°F).
 Do not use LUMIZYME after the expiration date on the vial.

 17 PATIENT COUNSELING INFORMATION

-Anaphylaxis, Hypersensitivity, and Immune-Mediated Reactions
+Anaphylaxis, Hypersensitivity and Immune-Mediated Reactions

 Advise the patients and caregivers that reactions related to administration and infusion may occur during and after alglucosidase alfa treatment, including life-threatening anaphylaxis, hypersensitivity reactions, and immune-mediated reactions.
 Patients who have experienced anaphylaxis or hypersensitivity reactions may require close observation during and after alglucosidase alfa administration.
-Inform patients of the signs and symptoms of anaphylaxis, hypersensitivity reactions, and immunemediated reactions and have them seek medical care should signs and symptoms occur.
+Inform patients of the signs and symptoms of anaphylaxis, hypersensitivity reactions, and immune-mediated reactions and have them seek medical care should signs and symptoms occur.